samche42/ShiftScan/README.md

 - ```-o``` The path to the desired output folder.
 If it does not exist, a folder will be created with the name specified in this path

 > [!NOTE]
 > If you only want the Tm values estimated and no further comparison or analysis, you can add the ```--only_tm``` flag, which will stop the pipeline early and generate a single output file with The estimated Tm value per sigmoidal region detected.
-This output will **not** work with the companion tool
+This output will **not** work with the default companion tool (See later for details for visualization).
+Example code to use:
+>
+> ```python3 multiprocessor_main.py -i example_input/ -m example_metadata/metadata.txt -o example_output/ --only_tm```

 Additionally, there are some additional parameters you can provide if you would like to tweak how the data is processed